Skip to main content

 76%

-• The action point system limits gameplay and can feel like a cash grab.
+• The action point system limits gameplay time, making it feel grindy and frustrating for some players.

-• Some content is locked behind paywalls, which can be discouraging.
+• Certain content is locked behind a paywall, which can be off-putting for those who prefer a fully free experience.

 • story